-The foundation started with a gift of 300 shares of Monarch Machine Tool Company stock valued at $5,136 given by then-president of Monarch Wendell Whipp.
+The foundation started with a gift of 300 shares of Monarch Machine Tool Company stock valued at $5,136 given by Wendell Whipp, who was the company’s president.
 Whipp then gave an additional 100 shares of Monarch stock, creating the W.E.
 Whipp Miscellaneous Fund, a donor advised fund allowing Whipp to recommend grants made from the fund.
 After Whipp’s death, the fund converted to what was called the General Fund and today is known as the Community Impact Fund.

 The Foundation received its first gift from outside of the board of trustees from the estate of John Douglas Long.
 Mr. Long, a retired farmer, died in 1949 entrusting the remaining $8,600 of his estate to executor, Leo Brandewie.
 Long’s will requested that the sum “aid, comfort, and benefit all persons resident of Shelby County who suffer from blindness or seriously impaired eyesight.”
 Following the incorporation of The Community Foundation, Brandewie asked foundation trustees to take over the administration of the bequest.
 Since its inception, the John Douglas Long Blind Fund has given tens of thousands of dollars in eyesight assistance and treatment to local residents.

-In the 1960’s, the Foundation received the Camp Brookside property, east of Sidney, prior to the Sidney and Shelby County Girl Scouts, Inc. merging with a regional Girl Scout Council in Lima.
-Girl Scout troops continued to use the camp and the Appleseed Ridge Girl Scout Council maintained the property.
+In the 1960’s, just before merging with a regional Girl Scout Council in Lima, the Foundation received the Camp Brookside property, east of Sidney, from the Sidney and Shelby County Girl Scouts, Inc. Local Girl Scout troops continued to use the camp while it was maintained by the Appleseed Ridge Girl Scout Council.
 In 2009, the Girl Scout Council decided to cease the use of the Camp, so the Community Foundation chose to donate the property to the City of Sidney.
 Brookside is now connected to the City’s Tawawa Park and is open to residents through walking trails.

 The Foundation didn’t have a lot of money to be a major contributor to building projects, but it was able to help with feasibility studies for some organizations and capital campaigns.
 Grants for feasibility studies helped the community establish the Sidney-Shelby County YMCA, the Shelby County Pastoral Counseling Center, the Shelby County Mental Health Clinic, the Shelby County Youth Development Corporation, and the Miami River Corridor Committee.